MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/flw-teams-manager.md

 ## Get schedule assistance

-In Outlook, schedule assist functionality helps you schedule, reschedule, or move a booking for a work order.
+In Teams, schedule assist functionality helps you schedule, reschedule, or move a booking for a work order.

 ### Schedule a work order in Teams